 Genome Wide Association Studies (GWAS)

-This method has been used to identify genes involved in many different diseases.
+Genome Wide Association Studies (GWAS) have been used to identify genes involved in many different diseases.
 For diseases related to aldosterone, DNA arrays from patients with adrenal tumors and familial adrenal syndromes are used to study a large quantity of genes.
 Variations in how frequently a gene occurs show an association that can be further investigated as possibly causing a change in aldosterone secretion.

 These studies are the type of studies we discussed here.
 That post discussed a study that identified 130 hypertensive genes.
 The majority of the genes were associated with potassium, sodium and calcium activity.